-This course meets the student teaching requirements through a full semester program which combines theory and practice.
-The student is assigned to a public school for an extended period to serve successively as observer, aide, associate and teacher, concluding with full-time teaching: The student becomes familiar with classroom management, teaching strategies, pupil characteristics, the organization of the school and relationships with the community.
+Each student is assigned to a public school for an extended period to serve successively as observer, aide, associate and teacher, concluding with full-time teaching.
+The student becomes familiar with classroom management, teaching strategies, pupil characteristics, the organization of the school and relationships with the community.
 This model combines theory and practice in an evolutionary situation under the guidance of the cooperating teacher and college supervisor.
-Constant feedback and reinforcement is provided through a required parallel course, EDUC 416 or an equivalent and parallel course approved by the Office of Field Laboratory Experiences.
+Constant feedback and reinforcement is provided through a required parallel course, EDUC 416, or an equivalent and parallel course approved by the Office of Field Laboratory Experiences.

 Prerequisites: See p.
-36. 12 credits
+33. 12 credits

-EDUC 416 Performance Tasks in Teaching

-This seminar course, designed to accompany EDUC 415 Senior Teaching Internship, provides feedback and reinforcement in the process of combining educational theory and practice.
+EDUC 416 Performance Tasks in Teaching This seminar course, designed to accompany EDUC 415 Senior Teaching Internship, provides feedback and reinforcement in the process of combining educational theory and practice.
 Assignments are related to the ongoing tasks and problems of the internship.
 The course also explores innovative arrangements in schools and the need for effective teaching.